Fictitious assets are expenses presented as assets.

 Asset:

-Asset is a property or resource that provides future benefit.
-It can be either in tangible or intangible form.
-These assets drives the operational activities of the entity and helps in advancing the business operations.
-So, assets help in thriving the success of any business.
+An asset is a property or resource that provides future benefits.
+It can be either tangible or intangible.
+These assets drive the entity’s operational activities and help advance business operations, so they help ensure the success of any business.

 Miscellaneous Expense:

-The word Miscellaneous means items of varied or different sources.
-As such, this expenses comprises of different categories.
-The details of all such category is below:
+The word miscellaneous means items from varied or different sources.
+As such, these expenses comprise different categories.
+The details of all such categories are below:

 - Preliminary expense,